intel/neural-compressor/docs/source/tuning_strategies.md

 #### Design

-`MSE_v2` is a two-stage fallback strategy, which is composed of three key components.
-First, a multi-batch order combination based on per-layer fallback MSE values helps evaluate layer sensitivity with few-shot.
+`MSE_v2` is a strategy with a two stages fallback and revert fallback.
+In the fallback stage, [WIP], which is composed of three key components.
+First, a multi-batch order combination based on per-layer fallback MSE values helps evaluate layer sensitivity with a few-shot.
 Second, a sensitivity gradient is proposed to better evaluate the sensitivity, together with the beam search to solve the local optimum problem.
 Third, a quantize-again procedure is introduced to remove redundancy in fallback layers to protect performance.
-MSE_v2 performs better especially in models with a long full-dataset evaluation time and a large number of tuning counts.
+MSE_v2 performs better, especially in models with a long full-dataset evaluation time and a large number of tuning counts.

 #### Usage
-To use the `MSE_V2` tuning strategy, your need to specific the `strategy` field with `mse_v2` in the `tuning_criterion` setting.
-Also, the option
-`confidence_batches` can be set optionally inside the `strategy_kwargs` to specify the number of batches to calculate the op sensitivity.
-Increasing the `confidence_batches` will generally improve the accuracy of the scoring of the impact of OPs at the cost of more time spent in the process of sorting the OPs.
+To use the `MSE_V2` tuning strategy, your need to specify the `strategy` field with `mse_v2` in the `TuningCriterion`.
+Also, the `confidence_batches` can be set optionally inside the `strategy_kwargs` to specify the number of batches to calculate the op sensitivity.
+Increasing `confidence_batches` will generally improve the accuracy of the scoring of the impact of OPs at the cost of more time spent in the process of sorting the OPs.

 ```python
 from neural_compressor import config